 This course introduces students to technology and media available for use in educational settings.
-The course provides opportunities for analysis, understanding suitable material usage, and development of productions skills for a variety of media formats.
-Students will develop an understanding of how media and technology serve purposes in the education of students.
-Offered every fall.
+The course provides opportunities for future educators to understand and implement suitable technological instances through the development and implementation of a variety of media formats.
+Special emphasis is placed on Google Classroom and multimedia platforms that assist the educational process of instruction and data analysis.
+(Offered Every Fall)